-A delicious round up of 42 healthy muffins for kids and baby muffins that make great snacks for home and on the go.
+A delicious round up of 42 baby muffins and healthy muffins for kids that make great snacks for home and on the go.

-Now that Camryn is full-on eating people food and snacks, I have to be prepared with snacks.
+Now that Camryn is full-on eating people food and snacks, I have to be prepared with snacks ALL THE TIME.
 I try to stay on top of my game by making healthy baby muffins each week.